somapandit/cypress-demo/README.md

 # cypress-demo
-Repository to demo e2e test cases using cypress
+Repository to demo e2e test cases using cypress.

-## Objective
 This is an example to showcase a subset of end-to-end test cases using Cypress.io as the front end automation tool.
 The test cases are show casing how to test a live site under specified business conditions.

 ## Prerequisites: